Office of Federal Procurement Policy

 The Office of Federal Procurement Policy (OFPP) is a component of the United States Office of Management and Budget (OMB), which is part of the Executive Office of the President of the United States (EOP).
-OFPP provides overall direction for government-wide procurement procedures and "to promote economy, efficiency, and effectiveness in acquisition processes."
+OFPP was established by the U.S. Congress in 1974 through the Office of Federal Procurement Policy Act (Public Law 93-400) OFPP provides overall direction for government-wide procurement procedures and "to promote economy, efficiency, and effectiveness in acquisition processes."
 OFPP is headed by an Administrator who is appointed by the President and confirmed by the Senate.
-In February 2018, President Donald Trump nominated Michael E. Wooten to be the next Administrator.
-Dr. Wooten was confirmed on August 1, 2019.
+In April 2025, President Donald Trump nominated Dr. Kevin Rhodes to be the next Administrator.
+Dr. Rhodes was confirmed on October 7, 2025 and sworn in on October 15, 2025.

-OFPP has encouraged agencies to make purchases jointly, for efficiency reason.

-History
+Statutory Authority and Evolution

 OFPP was established by law in 1974 to guide federal-government-wide procurement policies, regulations and procedures.
+OFPP plays a central role in overseeing the development of the Federal Acquisition Regulations (FAR), the principal set of rules governing how executive agencies acquire goods and services.
+OFPP staff review all proposed changes to the FAR and agency supplements.

+Key Amendments related to OFPP include: